imaha7/next-movie-app/README.md

-# next-movies
+# next-movie-app

 This is a Movies App built using Next.js, React and [The Movie Database (TMDB)](https://www.themoviedb.org/) API.

 ## Demo

-A [live deployment](https://movies.zaps.dev) of this app is available to try it out.
+A [live deployment](https://next-movie-app-three.vercel.app/) of this app is available to try it out.

 ## Contributing